Architecture | Urbanism | Landscape

 Program: Public space

-Team: Etienne Schillers, Qinyi Zhang, Thomas Brun, Mathilde Meurice, Christophe Monfort, Rodin Desplechin
+Team: Etienne Schillers, Qinyi Zhang, Uberto degli Uberti, Thomas Brun, Mathilde Meurice, Christophe Monfort, Rodin Desplechin, Pietro Manaresin

 In collaboration with: Studio Sweco consortium, AG Licht, Yellow Window, Aliwen, D2S, Energyconsulting